tujoworker/gatsby-plugin-federation/README.md

         ssr: false, // If true, the remotes will be requested during SSG (SSR)
         federationConfig: {
           // A. For your Remote
-          name: 'my-host',
+          name: 'my-remote',
           exposes: {
             './Button': './src/components/RemoteButton',
           },

           // B. For your Host
-          name: 'my-remote',
+          name: 'my-host',
           remotes: {
-            remote: 'remote@http://localhost:8002/', // The location of the /public dir content },
+            remote: 'remote@http://localhost:8002/', // where the content of /public is served },
         },
       },